iamdonovan/iamdonovan.github.io/_sources/teaching/egm722/practicals/week4.rst.txt

 From the code below, we see that not all of the bands have the same range of values.
 Bands 1-3 have fairly low maximum values (2500-4100), while Band 5 has the highest values of all, over twice as high as in bands 1-3.

-So, rather than normalizing using the maximum value of all of the bands, we might want to instead normalize based on the maximum value of a given band.
+Rather than normalizing using the maximum value of all of the bands, we might want to instead normalize based on the maximum value of a given band.
 However, that might still result in dark or washed-out images.

 Let’s instead try a `percentile stretch <https://theailearner.com/2019/01/30/contrast-stretching/>`__, which should give a bit nicer results: